dekuNukem/duckyPad/README.md

 ### Circuit board

-The board is a simple 2-layer board with a cutout for the OLED screen in the milling layer, some board fabs might ignore that layer, so be careful.
+The board is a simple 2-layer board.
+Don't forget the cutout for the OLED screen in the milling layer!

 ![Alt text](resources/pics/pcb.jpg)

-Getting a stencil is strongly recommended, because the RGB LED used here WILL melt if you try to solder it with a regular soldering iron.
+Getting a stencil is highly recommended, because the RGB LED used here WILL melt if you try to hand-solder.
 It's best to use a stencil and then reflow it in an oven.

 Speaking of which...

 ### RGB LED

 The RGB LED is the trusty WS2812 that's thrown into every single RGB project these days, except it isn't: What I used is SK6812 which is a compatible clone with [allegedly better performance](https://hackaday.com/2017/01/25/ws2812b-led-clones-work-better-than-originals/).
-It is also the smaller 3535 package, not the regular 5050 kind, so do watch out for that.
+It is also the smaller 3535 package, not the regular 5050 kind, so make sure to get the right part.

 ![Alt text](resources/pics/led.jpg)